Updated: Apr 25

 Flour and Water

 Mixing flour and water together until it’s a waffle batter consistency, can create a makeshift (non-toxic) paste that works well to stick paper together.
 If you soak newspaper, magazine, or old telephone book paper strips in it, you can make papier mache.
-[Sign up for our papier mache class here or learn more about what is paper mâché here.]
+[Learn more about what is paper mâché here.]

 Magazines are a great art resource!
 They can be torn and used for paper mache.
 You can also create collages and paper mosaics.
 Just tear or cut out the images and colors that you like from the magazines and paste them onto paper, canvas, or board.

 If you are drawing with any media that can smudge (charcoal, chalk, even pencils), you may want to fix it in place once you are finished so that it does not get ruined.
 You can just use aerosol hairspray.
 It works almost as well as commercial art fixative.